 He would always say “you and your brother won’t be able to comprehend how much I love you until you have kids of your own.”
 And when I say “always” I mean ALLLWAYS.
 Like ok Dad, we get it, you want grandkids.

-The Friday night before he passed, I was sitting on the porch with my two uncles, two uncles who considered my dad their brother.
-It was late and we were taking turns playing our favorite songs when my Uncle Jeff goes, “let’s play a game, if Brad were here, what song would he play?”
-And while my Uncle Pat INSISTED that he’d play Redneck Mother by Jerry Jeff Walker, I knew he’d play Soulshine by The Allman Brothers Band.
+The Friday night before he passed, I was sitting on the porch with my mom’s brothers, two uncles who considered my dad their brother.
+It was late and we were taking turns playing our favorite songs when Uncle Jeff said, “let’s play a game, if Brad were here, what song would he play?”
+And while Uncle Pat INSISTED that he’d play Redneck Mother by Jerry Jeff Walker, I knew he’d play Soulshine by The Allman Brothers Band.
 Soulshine is one of the last songs he told us to download.
 A song I think he really believed in.